Kirsty Hanson: International career

 Hanson was eligible to represent England, having been born in Halifax, and Scotland, where her mother was born.

-She played for Scotland at the under-17 and under-19 levels, and scored their only goal at the 2017 UEFA Women's Under-19 Championship.
-This came in a 1–1 draw against host nation Northern Ireland.
+She played for Scotland at the under-17 and under-19 levels, and scored their only goal at the 2017 UEFA Women's Under-19 Championship during a 1–1 draw against host nation Northern Ireland.

-In November 2019, after Martha Thomas was forced to withdraw through injury, Hanson received her first senior call-up to the Scotland national team for a UEFA Women's Euro 2021 qualifier away to Albania.
-She made her debut starting in the 5–0 victory over Albania on 8 November and was named player of the match.
-Hanson scored her first international goal on 19 February 2021 during a 10–0 UEFA Euro 2022 qualifying victory away to Cyprus.
+In November 2019, after Martha Thomas was forced to withdraw through injury, Hanson received her first senior call-up to the Scotland national team for a UEFA Women's Euro 2021 qualifying match against Albania.
+She made her debut in the 5–0 victory on 8 November and was named Player of the Match.
+Hanson scored her first international goal on 19 February 2021 during a 10–0 UEFA Euro 2022 qualifying victory against Cyprus.

+Personal life

+Hanson has a cocker spaniel named Hugo.
+She is in a relationship with Sutton United player Amber Taylor.

+Hanson has a degree in sports coaching from Leeds Beckett University.